 Corneal Ulcer

-INSTRUCTIONS:
+DISCHARGE INSTRUCTIONS:

 Medicines:

-- Pain medicines: You may be given medicine to take away or decrease pain.
+- Pain medicines: You may be given prescription medicine to take away or decrease pain.
 Do not wait until the pain is severe before you take your medicine.

-- Take your medicine as directed: Call your primary healthcare provider if you think your medicine is not working as expected.
-Tell him if you are allergic to any medicine.
-Keep a current list of the medicines, vitamins, and herbs you take.
-Include the amounts, and when, how, and why you take them.
-Take the list or the pill bottles to follow-up visits.
+- Take your medicine as directed.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell your provider if you are allergic to any medicine.
+Keep a list of the medicines, vitamins, and herbs you take.
+Include the amounts, and when and why you take them.
+Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.
-Throw away old medicine lists.

 You may need to see your eye specialist every 1 to 3 days if your condition is severe.
 Write down your questions so you remember to ask them during your visits.